gerassimos/kgs/exercises/K_S1_Kubernetes_architecture_ex.md

  - Which are the main Kubernetes deployment objects?

 ### Question 5
- - What a kubernetes `namespace` and how can be used (describe use case examples)?
+ - What is a kubernetes `namespace` and how can be used (describe use case examples)?

 ---
 ## Quiz Solution